fastify/csrf/README.md

 #### Options

-Tokens accepts these properties in the options object.
+Tokens accept these properties in the options object.

 ##### algorithm